 Another prolific fruit in Paraguay is the guayaba, or the guava.
 When it’s in season, locals have to move fast to conserve the fruit!
 A jam is made by boiling it down and removing its seeds.

 Pasta frola is a pie with a thick crust, so it’s more like a sweet bread.
 The crust is coated with guava jam, topped with a lattice crust, and baked for a sweet yet healthy treat.

 25. Budín de Pan

 Old bread is recycled into a sweet treat in this dish.
-Eggs are beat with milk, and a touch of lemon essence/rind or vanilla is added along with a healthy scoop of sugar.
-The bread is added and soaks up the mixture.
+Eggs are beaten with milk, and a touch of lemon essence/zest or vanilla is added along with a generous scoop of sugar.
+The bread is then added to soak up the mixture.
 A bundt pan is prepared with a caramel glaze in the bottom.

-The bread and milk mixture (often liquified first in a blender) is then added to the pan and baked in a tatkua or oven.
+The bread and milk mixture (often liquified first in a blender) is then added to a pan, pre-prepared with a caramel glaze at the bottom, and baked in a tatkua (oven).

 Have we included all your favorite Paraguayan dishes?